 Fluffy cupcakes filled with sharp lemon curd and covered in delicious cream cheese frosting.
-These cupcakes are far too tasty to get put off by the fact they have courgette in them!
+These Courgette Cupcakes with Lemon Curd & Cream Cheese Frosting are far too tasty to get put off by the fact they have courgette in them!

 Courgette or zucchini, whatever you like to call them, they seem to be in abundance at the moment.
 My parents have an allotment which appears to have the perfect courgette growing conditions because they have grown more courgettes than we could eat this year!
 They also grew one particularly huge specimen which was so big I made 24 cupcakes, a two layer cake and also a chocolate loaf cake.
 It really was a beast!